garylirocks/quickrefs/azure-app-service.markdown

 You could install site extensions to an app, for example: Datadog, Dynatrace
   - Dynatrace could inject JS tags to HTML files served by the app

+### WebJobs

+- Available for both Windows and Linux environments (code or container based)
+- Could be run:
+  - Continuously
+  - On-demand
+  - Scheduled (as a CRON job)
+- Could be:
+  - Shell script
+  - Runtime of the app (eg. Node, Python, .NET, etc)

 ### Authentication